-The price of a cryptocurrency is calculated by taking the unconverted price directly from cryptocurrency exchanges and converting it into US dollars or another available currency (BTC, ETH, EOS).
-The calculated data is updated every 8 seconds.
-The value of cryptocurrency is determined by supply and demand, just like anything else people want.
-If demand increases faster than supply, the price rises.
+The value of cryptocurrency is determined by the same principle of supply and demand that applies to anything else people want.
+When demand rises above supply, the price of the digital currency increases.
+The price of a cryptocurrency is determined by taking the unconverted price directly from cryptocurrency exchanges and converting it into US dollars or another available currency (BTC, ETH, EOS).
+This data is updated every 8 seconds.

 For example, if there is a drought, the price of grain and agricultural products increases if demand does not change.
 The same principle applies to cryptocurrencies.
 Supply and demand are an important factor that determines the value of anything that can be traded, including all digital currencies on the market.
 For example, if more people try to buy bitcoins, while others are willing to sell them, the price will rise and vice versa.

 And since the supply of many cryptocurrencies is limited, the increase in popularity has driven prices up.
 The cryptocurrency market capitalization is the total value of a cryptocurrency.
 This is calculated by multiplying the price of cryptocurrency by the number of coins in circulation.It's important to do some research to make sure that any cryptocurrency you're thinking of investing in isn't being artificially bot-driven.
 Experts suggest sticking to Bitcoin and Ethereum, and not letting cryptocurrencies account for more than 5% of your total portfolio.